 Bose-Einstein statistics (B-E statistics or the Bose-Einstein distribution) describes a distribution of the energy levels of non-interacting, indistinguishable particles if they are in thermodynamic equilibrium and are bosons, i.e., not bound by the Pauli exclusion principle.

-The Pauli Exclusion Principle, which applies to some other types of particles (called Fermions), is the fact that no more than one such particle within a quantum system will ever occupy the same quantum state.
-The analogous distribution of their energy levels is called Fermi-Dirac Statistics or Fermi-Dirac Distribution.
+The Pauli exclusion principle, which applies to some other types of particles (called fermions), is the fact that no more than one such particle within a quantum system will ever occupy the same quantum state.
+The analogous distribution of their energy levels is called Fermi-Dirac statistics (F-D statistics or the Fermi-Dirac distribution).

 Bosons include photons and gluons and fermions include quarks, protons, and neutrons, but a composite particle with an even number of fermions (e.g., a helium nucleus of isotope 4) is a boson, and helium's superfluid state at sufficiently low temperatures is a result of B-E statistics.